octo-technology/kibana-collection/README.md

-# Ansible Collection - octo_technology.elasticsearch
+# Ansible Collection - octo_technology.kibana

 Documentation for the collection.